 As pandemonium broke out, Barnes told the women to stay put while he went to investigate.
-Minutes later he came back to report that lifeboats were being lowered into the water, and that they must come with him at once.
+Minutes later he came back to report that lifeboats were being lowered into the water and that they must come with him at once.
 Reaching the deck, he broke open a locker in which lifebelts were stored.
-He and his companions joined the scrum of passengers trying to get places in the lifeboats, but, like the other men, he stood back, allowing women and children to clamber down first, and helping those who were struggling with the lifebelts.
-Then, as the oars were manned, and the boat moved off, he waved to his wife and the Williams sisters.
-He crossed to the far side of the deck—they thought he must have been looking for another boat—never to be seen again.
+He and his companions joined the scrum of passengers trying to get places in the lifeboats, but, like the other men, he stood back to allow women and children to clamber down first, helping those who were struggling with the lifebelts.

 Greta would never forget the distressing scenes:

 Greta sang because it was in her nature to sing.
-But she admitted afterwards that she also sang because she believed, fervently, that the reward for their suffering would be salvation.
-And so she sang to preserve hope, and more than anything to give encouragement to the two heroic members of the crew—Charlie and Fred—who were toiling at the oars.
+But she admitted afterwards that she also sang because she believed, fervently, that the reward for all this suffering would be salvation.
+And so she sang to preserve hope, and more than anything to give encouragement to the two heroic members of the crew, Charlie and Fred, who were toiling at the oars.
 How strange that sound must have been — eerie and disembodied at first but then ethereal and beautiful — as Mendelssohn’s lyrics echoed across the water through the thickness of the fog!

 The melancholy foghorn

 Once they saw a red light.
 They shouted for help, but the light was atop a warning buoy, and hope turned to fear as they heard the beating of surf against rocks.
 And they caught the sound of a foghorn, a melancholy reminder of the Casquets, which still lay too close for comfort.